 What is the Unexpected Leaders programme?

-In the world of arts accessibility, there are often rafts of passionate, well intentioned, white, straight, middle-class, non-disabled people working hard to try and make a difference without actually listening to the people they’re attempting to help.
-What is needed to make long lasting, systemic change are a greater variety of people in charge.
+There are rafts of passionate, well intentioned, white, straight, middle-class, non-disabled people working hard to make a difference in the arts.
+But more often than not, they are the very people getting in the way of change.
+What is needed to make long lasting, systemic change is a greater variety of people in charge.

-We need to be listening to the leadership of people who have greater insight into the obstacles faced by people who are perceived to differ from the straight, white, non-disabled ‘norm’.
-We set out to develop a national network of Unexpected Leaders – people who might not usually be recognised for their leadership potential.
+The arts need leadership from people who have insights into overcoming barriers, who have lived experience of the obstacles to creative careers and participation.
+Over the last 6 years we have been developing a national network of Unexpected Leaders – people who might not usually be recognised for their leadership potential.

-Between 2015 and 2016, 10 Unexpected Leaders were selected from Southwark, Stoke-on-Trent, Blackpool & Wyre, Stratford London and Bristol.
-Each leader gained experience working with the local community and Extraordinary Bodies circus company.
-They also received professional coaching to develop their leadership skills and a bursary to continue their personal development.
+In 2015 – 2016 Unexpected Leaders from communties in Southwark, Stoke-on-Trent, Blackpool & Wyre, Stratford London and Bristol gained experience working with Extraordinary Bodies circus company.
+Ten leaders followed a professional coaching programme to develop leadership skills and all received a bursary for professional development.

-In 2020-2022 we are working with four different organisations as part of the ACE funded Transforming Leadership programme.
-Clore Leadership, The School for Social Entrepreneurs, Women Leaders South West and Rising Arts Agency will all be working with us to try new approaches to diversifying leadership.
-This is the way forward – sign up to our newsletter to hear more as we progress.
+In 2020-2022, we are working with five different organisations as part of the ACE funded Transforming Leadership programme.
+We are partnering Clore Leadership, The School for Social Entrepreneurs, Women Leaders South West, Rising Arts Agency and Jerwood Arts to try new approaches to diversifying leadership and sharing power.
+This is the way forward.